 Clearly, introducing kids to mindfulness can benefit them now and in the long run.
 But children should never be forced to meditate, or they may develop the same aversion towards sitting that they often have towards certain cooked vegetables (!).
 They should be given the same gentle encouragement that we give ourselves when it comes to meditation practice.

-Did you know that it’s easy for children to learn mindfulness?
+Did you know that it’s easy to learn mindfulness meditation for kids?
 Many kids have a natural feel for it.
 Young kids aren’t burdened by as many biases, barriers or preconceptions, which gives them an edge when it comes to non-judgmental awareness.

 While there hasn’t been as much general research about the effects of mindfulness on kids as on adults, meditation in the classroom has been getting a lot of attention lately.
 One flagship initiative is the Compassionate Schools Project taking place in elementary and secondary public schools in Louisville, Kentucky, and impacting some 20,000 kids.
 With a stated goal of “Educating the Whole Child,” the curriculum “integrates mindfulness for stress management and self-control; contemplative movements, postures and breathing for physical awareness and agility; nutritional knowledge for healthy eating; and social and emotional skills for effective interpersonal relationships.”